How do I perform keyword research for casino affiliate sites?

 Key keyword research strategies and methods

-- Seed keyword generation — where to start (industry terms, competitor sites, analytics): collect a base list from internal search, site analytics, affiliate dashboards, and competitor URLs.
-Data points: baseline traffic, current rankings, and conversion touchpoints.
-Business decisions: topic prioritisation and content gaps.
+- Seed keyword generation — where to start (industry terms, competitor sites, analytics): collect a base list from internal search, site analytics, Search Console, affiliate dashboards, partner materials, and competitor URLs.
+Data points: baseline traffic, current rankings, landing page engagement, and conversion touchpoints.
+Business decisions: topic prioritization, content gaps, and page consolidation.

-- Expanding lists — using topical clustering, related searches, question-based queries: use related searches, People Also Ask, and community forums to reveal long-tail variants.
-Data points: question frequency, contextual modifiers, semantic clusters.
-Business decisions: supporting pages and FAQ sections.
+- Expanding lists — using topical clustering, related searches, question-based queries: use related searches, People Also Ask, competitor pages, and community discussions to reveal long-tail variants.
+Data points: question frequency, recurring modifiers, semantic clusters, and audience language.
+Business decisions: supporting pages, FAQ sections, and content brief scope.

-- Prioritisation framework — combining volume, difficulty, CPC, intent and business value: score keywords by a weighted model that includes intent, expected conversion value, and effort-to-rank.
-Data points: monthly volume, KD/CPC, intent score, required content resources.
-Business decisions: sprint vs long-term content allocation.
+- Prioritization framework — combining volume, difficulty, CPC, intent and business value: score keywords with a weighted model that accounts for intent, expected business value, ranking difficulty, compliance review effort, and content resources.
+Data points: monthly volume, KD/CPC, intent score, jurisdiction, required content depth, and likely page type.
+Business decisions: immediate sprint items versus longer-term authority building.

-- Localisation and regulatory filters — tailoring keywords to markets, languages and permitted terms: filter queries by jurisdiction and language to ensure compliance and relevance.
-Data points: regional volume, legal status, permitted ad copy.
-Business decisions: market entry and campaign segmentation.
+- Localization and regulatory filters — tailoring keywords to markets, languages and permitted terms: filter queries by jurisdiction, language, and approved terminology to keep targeting relevant and compliant.
+Data points: regional volume, legal status, SERP composition, and permitted ad or page language.
+Business decisions: market entry, content localization, and campaign segmentation.

-- Negative keyword strategy for PPC — avoiding non-converting or non-compliant queries: list exclusions from search query reports and use them in account-level negative lists.
-Data points: non-converting queries, disallowed terms.
-Business decisions: cost control and compliance protection.
+- Negative keyword strategy for PPC — avoiding non-converting or non-compliant queries: build exclusions from search query reports, compliance reviews, and poor-fit traffic patterns.
+Data points: non-converting queries, disallowed terms, irrelevant informational searches, and accidental broad-match expansion.
+Business decisions: cost control, risk reduction, and budget reallocation.

-For each method, collect actionable metrics in a spreadsheet: query, volume, KD/CPC, intent, jurisdiction, priority score, and recommended content type.
-Use those data points to decide what to build, what to bid on, and what to exclude.
+For each method, keep the data usable rather than overly complex.
+A practical spreadsheet should include query, volume, KD or CPC, intent, jurisdiction, current ranking URL if any, priority score, recommended content type, and next action.
+Those fields are enough to decide what to build, what to bid on, what to update, and what to exclude.

 Practical implementation: step-by-step workflow